 Binaural Beats Generator

-Choose a brainwave preset or dial in your own frequencies.
+Choose a brainwave preset or dial in your own binaural frequencies.
+Explore healing sound frequencies, 40 Hz binaural beats, and calming frequency tones.
 Headphones required ?binaural beats only work when each ear receives a separate tone.

 Binaural Beats